iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.4/src/docs/patterns/packages.rst

    There are still some problems with that approach but if you want to use decorators there is no way around that.
-Check out the :ref:`becomingbig` section for some inspiration how to deal with that.
+Check out the :ref:`becomingbig-0.4` section for some inspiration how to deal with that.

 .. _working-with-modules: